hashintel/hash/apps/hash/README.md

 ### Removing a patch

 Locate any `patch:` protocol entries in any workspace `package.json` and remove them.
-The entry will look somewhat similar to: `patch:@changesets/assemble-release-plan@npm%3A5.2.4#~/.yarn/patches/@changesets-assemble-release-plan-npm-5.2.4-2920e4dc4c.patch`, to remove the patch simply extract out the package (everything after the `patch:` and before `#`) and url-decode it and extract the version from it, so for the example it would be `npm:5.2.4`.
+The entry will look somewhat similar to: `patch:@changesets/assemble-release-plan@npm%3A5.2.4#~/.yarn/patches/@changesets-assemble-release-plan-npm-5.2.4-2920e4dc4c.patch`, to remove the patch simply extract out the package (everything after the `patch:` and before `#`) and url-decode it and extract the version from it, so for the example it would be `5.2.4`.
 You should **not** completely remove the line from the `package.json`.

 In case the patch has been applied in the resolutions field you should also check if the resolution is made redundant.
-This is the case if the left side is the same as the right, e.g. `"react@npm:18.2.0": "18.2.0"` is redundant, same as `"react@npm:18.2.0": "npm:18.2.0"`, or `"react@npm:18.2.0": "npm:react@18.2.0"`, but `react: "npm:react@18.2.0"` is **not** redundant.
+This is the case if the left side is the same as the right, e.g. `"react@npm:18.2.0": "18.2.0"` is redundant, same as `"react@npm:18.2.0": "npm:18.2.0"`, or `"react@npm:18.2.0": "npm:react@18.2.0"`, but `"react": "npm:react@18.2.0"` is **not** redundant.

 > A resolution specifier like `"react": "npm:react@18.2.0",` is also correct.
 Simply meaning that the react package should be resolved to the npm package `react@18.2.0`, in fact `"react": "18.2.0"` is simply a shorthand for `"react": "npm:react@18.2.0"`.
 >